FarisMarouane/next-js-blog/data/about_me.md

 &nbsp;

-Although I specialise in *frontend* web developement, I also have working knowledge in backend developement as I have tinkered with Node JS and studied the theoritical foundations of Computer Networking.
+Although I specialise in *frontend* web developement, I also have working knowledge in backend developement as I have tinkered with Node JS and studied the theoretical foundations of Computer Networking.

 [Linkedin Profile](https://www.linkedin.com/in/marouane-faris-1514b970/)